frerich/underthehood/README.md

 # Credits

-This library was written by Frerich Raabe <frerich.raabe@gmail.com>, however it is really just standing on the shoulders of giants:
+This library was written by [Frerich Raabe](mailto:frerich.raabe@gmail.com), however it is really just standing on the shoulders of giants:

 * [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) is what enables the interactivity